 The closest city to Guadalupe Mountains National Park is El Paso Texas.
 It is also the best place to fly into.
 You can stay here and choose to travel to the park to hike.
 Or you can choose to stay in the park itself at one of the campgrounds available.

 The Holiday Inn Express in El Paso offers free daily breakfast and high-speed wifi.
 Each guest room is comfortable and offers a coffee machine, a microwave and a refrigerator.
 Guests can also enjoy the hotels’ outdoor pool and fitness centre.

 The Hotel Paso Del Norte is a historical hotel and is located in downtown El Paso.
 Each of the guest rooms offers a seating area, free wifi and a coffee maker.
-The hotel offers a gym and business centre.
-Guests can marvel in the wonderful architectural wonders of the hotels interior.
+The hotel offers a gym and business center.
+Guests can marvel at the wonderful architectural wonders of the hotels interior.
 The hotel offers wonderful dining options.

 These outdoor highlights are guaranteed to give you a cherished glimpse of this unique region of Texas at the Guadalupe Mountains National Park!

 Written by Kristen, the author of Yonderlust Ramblings.
 She has the answer to your next vacation – active travel!
 Get ready to discover yourself, and the world, with your own two feet!